| Holographic

 Gravitation: Electromagnetic field - Nucleon's field - Lepton's

-The realization of the
+field The realization of the

 holographic metaphor in different areas of knowledge and culture allows revealing general